Commensalibacter

 Commensalibacter is a genus of Gram-negative, aerobic and rod-shaped bacteria from the family of Acetobacteraceae which was originally isolated from Drosophila melanogaster.
 The complete genome of the type strain C. intestini A911^{T} has been sequenced.

 Although originally isolated from Drosophila melanogaster, Commensalibacter intestini has been also found in honey bees and bumblebees.

+Currently, there are four species validly named: Commensalibacter intestini, Commensalibacter communis, Commensalibacter melissae, and Commensalibacter papalotli.
+C. communis was recently isolated from the gut of bumble bees, butterflies, fruits, and hornets.
+C. melissae was exclusively isolated from honeybees.
+Its smaller genome compared to other Commensalibacter species suggests a unique evolutionary process.
+C. papalotli has been isolated from the monarch butterfly, other butterflies, and has also been isolated from the Asian hornet.